rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 **Thoughts:** The circular import bug was more problematic than I thought.
 It turns out, if any functions call another function that are in seperate files, a circular import problem will arise.
 To resolve this, I refactored the code and moved the majoraty of the functions into main.py.
 This is not exactly how I want to handle the game.
 I would like to have a chapters.py file to place the main game into.
 However, this might not be possible.
 At least, I haven't thought of a solution yet.

 For the time being, the only functions that can be placed into a seperate file of their own are functions that do not call other functions.
 Such as help() and possibly the functions for data_serialization.
 However, we shall see how data_serialization.py turns out.

+### Day 5: February 17th, 2022
+##### Data Serialization & Error Handling

+**Today's Progress:**
+1. Built create_inv()
+2. Built save_inv()
+3. Modified help() to be more readalbe and easily modifiable.
+4. Created error handling for inv and save commands.

+**Thoughts:** The beginning setup is near complete.
+All that's left to do is to create an inventory addition and ensure that it saves.
+Once that's done, we can start working on the main chapter of the game.
+I'm reasonbly happy with the progress that's been made thus far.
+It's taken some time to get the setup complete, but having this done early will avoid some major headaches longterm.